DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTreeMap/1 Configuration/dataSource.md

 [note]

-Please review the following notes about data binding:
+Review the following notes about data binding:

 - Data field names cannot be equal to `this` and should not contain the following characters: `.`, `:`, `[`, and `]`.